Fish Like A Pro: The Best Tackle Boxes Of 2022

 - Weight2.2 lbs

-A great value basic tackle box, complete with starter kit
+A great value basic tackle box, complete starter kit

 Well-made box with sufficient storage for the price